OpenVPN/openvpn3-linux/docs/man/openvpn2.1.rst

                       applicable with OpenVPN 3, which uses a different execution model.

+--dev-node NODE       OpenVPN 2.x will use /dev/net/tun, /dev/tun, /dev/tap,
+                      etc by default when creating the tun/tap interface.
+This is handled differently in OpenVPN 3 Linux and is not configurable by front-ends like ``openvpn2`` or
+                      ``openvpn3``, since the virtual network interface creation is handled by the ``openvpn3-service-netcfg``\(8) service.

 --down                Run a script after the tunnel has been torn down.
                       Running scripts via OpenVPN 3 is not supported, and using this option will display a warning.
 See the